ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 seo:
   title: About Us | Assembly Solutions
   description: "Assembly Solutions Ltd is a UK leading manufacturer of cable
     assembly services and wiring harnesses.
-Established for over 25 years, we manufacture quality assured cables and wire preparation for a range of market sectors. "
+Established for 29 years, we manufacture quality assured cables and wire preparation for a range of market sectors. "
   og-url: https://www.assembly-solutions.com/about
 ---
 **About Us**

-Assembly Solutions Ltd is a Bolton-based sub-contract manufacturer of electrical cable assemblies, wiring looms, wiring harnesses and electrical control panels.
+Assembly Solutions Ltd is a UK manufacturer of cable assemblies, wiring looms and control panels.

-We are an award winning family business and pride ourselves on delivering a personable quality service.
-With instilled family values, we're passionate about building strong relationships that are reliable, loyal and trustworthy.
+We are a Bolton based family business and pride ourselves on delivering a personable quality service.
+With instilled family values, we are passionate about building strong relationships.

-With 27 Years of excellence in manufacturing, we are recognised as the UK leader for wiring assemblies, and our quality is a reflection of our world-class customers, including; Ford, Rolls-Royce, Siemens and Vodafone.\
+With 29 years of excellence in manufacturing, we are recognised as the UK leader for wiring assemblies, and our quality is a reflection of our world-class customers, including; Ford, Rolls-Royce, Siemens and Vodafone.\
 \
 **Assembly Solutions Ltd**

 * UK Award Winning Family Business
 * Cable Assemblies, Wiring Looms, Wiring Harnesses, Control Panels
+* Current Turnover in 2024 is £8.23 million
+* C﻿urrent staff headcount is 90
-* Established 27 Years
+* Established 29 Years (1995)
 * ISO 9001 Accredited - Quality Management
 * ISO 45001 Accredited - Health & Safety Management
 * Markets Sectors: Automotive, Security, Utilities, Nuclear, Medical
-* 20% Growth In 2022
 * C﻿ustomers Include; Aston Martin, Ford, Rolls-Royce, Siemens & Vodafone
 * 98% Customer Satisfaction

 **Market Sectors & Automotive Experience**